 - Painful practices:

-Beak trimming, toe trimming, de-snooding: these are a few of the painful practices turkeys may have to endure on Canadian farms.
-Beak trimming, toe trimming and de-snooding (removal of the fleshy bit covering a turkey’s beak) are performed on turkeys to minimize aggression resulting from being overcrowded in a barren barn.
+Beak trimming, toe trimming and de-snooding (removal of the fleshy bit covering a turkey’s beak) are painful practices turkeys may have to endure on Canadian farms.
+They are typically performed on poults at the hatchery to remove parts that are likely to be injured (snood) or to remove parts that cause injury to other birds (toes, beak).
 These practices are done without pain medication or veterinary supervision, and can cause lasting pain and distress to turkeys.

 - Space and enrichment: